Blog

 Enlist Outside Help

-If you know home help is needed but can’t seem to convince your parent, try enlisting the support of a physician, a trusted friend, or a geriatric care manager who specializes in working with seniors.
+If you know home help is needed but can’t seem to convince your loved one, try enlisting the support of a physician, a trusted friend, or a geriatric care manager who is specifically trained to work with and guide seniors.
 Sometimes it's easier for someone to talk to a professional rather than a relative, especially if emotions are getting in the way of good decisions.

 About The Author